San Angelo Truck Accident Lawyers

 Unfortunately for drivers and motorists, pay-by-mile pushes drivers to violate federal regulations governing how many hours a day a trucker can safely work.
 Many new drivers learn to keep two logbooks so they can appear compliant while driving 18-, 19-, or 20-hour days.
 As a result, thousands of tired truckers get behind the wheel of their 80,000-pound behemoths every morning—endangering their lives and the lives of others on the road.

-Sleep researchers believe that our driving is as impaired by moderate tiredness as it is by drinking.
+Sleep researchers believe that our driving is as impaired by moderate tiredness as it is by drinking alcohol.

 Tired driving is not just a theoretical danger.
 Experts estimate that 13 percent of truck crashes are caused by exhaustion, but the number is likely far higher—most people don't report when their tiredness caused a crash.
 At least 1 in 4 truck crashes happened when a trucker was hauling for 17 hours or longer.
 Lack of sleep is making the roads more dangerous.